GeoBlacklight Overview - Part 1 - GeoBlacklight Workshop"

 Why and what is GeoBlacklight?

 GeoBlacklight is a Ruby on Rails engine, based on the popular open-source project Blacklight.
 The aim of the project is to provide a simple, effective open-source application for discovery of geospatial data.
-Many institutions (including Stanford) are using GeoBlacklight to provide a search engine across a federated catalog of geospatial data.
+Many institutions are using GeoBlacklight to provide a search engine across a federated catalog of geospatial data.

 Discovery services and metadata have been key challenges for many organizations who provide geospatial data.
 GeoBlacklight hopes to build on the successes of projects like OpenGeoPortal and Blacklight by integrating with an ecosystem of plugins and an already active developer community.
 Bridging the gap between the digital library and geospatial communities, GeoBlacklight aims to bring expertise from both fields to provide a better experience for finding geospatial data.